Accountability in the workplace is integral to the success of modern business organizations.

 The beauty of it is that instead of working harder, you’re working smarter.
 Besides, but you make decisions based on relevant facts and figures, not some gut instinct.

 These are all ways in which task management benefits all stakeholders and reinforce accountability.

 To accommodate accountability and task management, you have to structure your whole organization around them.

 Both of them have to be permanent arrangements, not one-time deals.
 Thus, it’s best to formalize them with performance plans, job descriptions, onboarding guides, strategies, and other documents.

-When it comes to task management, the process revolves around identifying, tracking, and carrying out various tasks in short time frames (on a daily basis), mid-term (weekly or monthly), and longer horizons (annually).
+When it comes to task management, the process revolves around identifying, tracking, and carrying out various tasks in short time frames (daily), mid-term (weekly or monthly), and longer horizons (annually).

 Simple to-do lists no longer cut it.
-For instance, you want to be able to alter the order of tasks, as well as to group them together, especially when you have tasks with similar requirements.
+For instance, you want to be able to alter the order of tasks, as well as to group them, especially when you have tasks with similar requirements.

 As you can imagine, these goals are tricky to accomplish with paper-based tools.
 Things easily get messy and spiral out of control, especially when managing multiple or large projects.
 Accountability inevitably suffers.

 What you want is immediate, complete, and real-time view of all the priorities and delivery dates.

 Hence, more sophisticated tools are called for tracking tasks from beginning to end.